METROPOLIS | ANIME REVIEW & ANALYSIS

 Production and Reconstruction | Anime Postmodernism

-«20 years after its release, Metropolis still stands out as a visual masterpiece»
+«20 years after its release, Metropolis still stands out as a visual masterpiece.»

 Thomas Lamarre argues that rather than relating to old and new, or then and now, Metropolis (2001) reflects a «non-relation» to the temporal construction of history.
-Lamarre interprets Tima's multiple origins, multiple identities and multiple histories as symptomatic of a globalized, postmodern society.
+Lamarre interprets Tima's multiple origins, multiple identities, and multiple histories as symptomatic of a globalized, postmodern society.

-If not directly connected, Lamarre's argument seems to somehow coincide with Takayuki Tatsumi's notion of Japanese Apaches in the post Korean War era.
+If not directly connected, Lamarre's argument seems to somehow coincide with Takayuki Tatsumi's notion of Japanese Apaches in the post-Korean War era.
 These Apaches were scrap metal thieves and became a symbol of anyone with a conflicting attitude towards government or official institutions.

 Tatsumi argues that these Japanese Apaches reconstructed popular taste.
-As such they mediated between the Japanese people and their temptation to naturalize the digital information network of virtual reality.
+As such, they mediated between the Japanese people and their temptation to naturalize the digital information network of virtual reality.

 As such, Tima appears to be the perfect metaphor.
 For what is anime Metropolis, if not a re-appropriation and reconstruction of older media (Lang's Metropolis) in the guise of new, digitalized, marvelous entertainment.